gastonrod/tasty-queue/README.md

 ## The bot

-You can add my bot on discord, it's user is `TastyQ#0770`.
+You can add my bot on discord, its user is `TastyQ#0770`.

-Currently it's being developed so most of the time it'll be off (until I consider it to be finished).
+Currently it's being developed so most of the time the bot will be offline (until I consider it to be finished).

 So far it only counts with Destiny 2 queues.
 They can be viewed in `config/queues_definition.yml`

 ### Its commands: